hyperledger-labs/orion-server/docs/getting-started/queries/gosdk/user.md

 title: Query User Information
 ---

-To query a credential, associated with a user, we need to use a user administration transaction context.
+To query a credential associated with a user, we need to use a user administration transaction context.
 The `GetUser()` method in the `UsersTxContext` retrieves a given user from the user database.

 ```go